Overview

 Buildings

-Figure 3: Energy consumption of space heating per m2 (normal climate)
+Figure 3: Energy consumption of household space heating per m2 (with climatic corrections)

 Source: ODYSSEEFigure 4: Energy consumption per dwelling by end-use (except space heating)

-Figure 5: Main drivers of the energy consumption variation of households
+Figure 5: Main drivers of the energy consumption variation in households

-Figure 6: Energy and electricity consumption per employee (normal climate)
+Figure 6: Energy and electricity consumption per employee in services (with climatic corrections)

 Source: ODYSSEEThe 2002/91/EC directive (EPBD) was implemented in Hungary by the 7/2006 (V.24.)
 TNM Decree and the 176/2008 (VI.30.)
 Governmental Decree.
 In 2008, a building certification scheme was introduced.
 Due to the new regulations, technical heat requirements became 30% stricter than before.
 The recast directive of 2010/31/EU introduced stricter requirements that were implemented through several amendments of the TNM decree.
 An important amendment of the decree in 2014 made the cost-optimal energy efficient requirement a pre-condition for obtaining funding from either state budget or EU funds.
 TNM decree was further amended with effect from 2021.
 All new-construction buildings to be commissioned after 30 June 2024 must comply with the requirements of Annex 6 (nearly zero-energy buildings).
 From November 2023, the TNM decree became null and void and was replaced by the 9/2023 (V.25.) ÉKM decree.
 On 1 January 2021 the government launched a scheme for subsidising home renovations carried out by households with at least one child.
 Half of the renovation costs up to a maximum of HUF 3 million per renovation will be covered by the state.